 Yardley has a long, colourful history that few modern brands can rival.

-It is a heritage we are proud of, which helps to inspire the way we operate today.
-Yardley’s story is uplifting and compelling, it sets us apart from competition, and is the perfect foundation on which to consolidate our business.
+It is a heritage we are proud of, which helps to define and inspire the way we operate today.
+Yardley’s story is uplifting and compelling, sets us apart, and is the perfect foundation on which to consolidate our business.

 Contemporary products such as refreshing body sprays, body lotions, roll-on’s and hair creams have joined more traditional essentials such as talcum powders and soaps.